 - Nervousness: People whose emotions are sensitive to their environment.

-Without having to ask more questions or conduct lengthy interviews, market researchers can learn more about who to target and how to do so more efficiently.
+Without having to ask more questions or conduct lengthy interviews, market researchers can leverage these traits to understand who to target and how to do so more efficiently.
 And since these personality traits can be used to extrapolate additional characteristics, they’re incredibly informative when it comes to messaging tactics.
-Combining consumer preferences, behaviors, and personality insights means brands can execute upon the findings.
+By combining consumer preferences, behaviors, and personality insights, brands can better execute upon the findings.
+A more holistic picture of actionable insights can be generated with little to no impact on timelines, making this a perfect solution for those looking to implement an agile market research strategy.